akka/alpakka-kafka/docs/src/main/paradox/producer.md

 A producer publishes messages to Kafka topics.
 The message itself contains information about what topic and partition to publish to so you can publish to different topics with the same producer.

-The underlying implementation is using the `KafkaProducer`, see the @javadoc[API](org.apache.kafka.clients.producer.KafkaProducer) for details.
+The underlying implementation is using the `KafkaProducer`, see the @javadoc[Kafka API](org.apache.kafka.clients.producer.KafkaProducer) for details.

 ## Settings